-If you are studying more than one science at A-Level, we would prefer you to have Grade 7 in these at GCSE
+Essential Entry Requirements: As well as the standard Sixth Form requirements, you must also have GCSE Physics Grade 6, or Combined Science Grade 6,6, and GCSE Mathematics Grade 6.
+If you are studying more than one scientific subject at A-Level, we would prefer you to have Grade 7 in these at GCSE.

 Paper 1: Modelling physics (H566/01) 2 hrs 15, 37% -This covers content from themes 1, 2, 3 and 5